reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_08.md

 ## Lab 08: Get started with Real-Time Analytics in Microsoft Fabric

+## Lab Overview

+In this lab, you will explore the exciting realm of real-time analytics using Microsoft Fabric.
+This lab is designed to introduce you to the powerful Kusto Query Language (KQL) and guide you through the process of creating a KQL database, querying data, and creating compelling Power BI reports.

 ## Lab Objectives
  Task 1 : Create a KQL database.<br>
  Task 2 : Use KQL to query the sales table.<br>